CBICA/BrainMaGe/README.md

 - We provide CPU (untested as of 2020/05/31) as well as GPU support.
   - Running on GPU is a lot faster though and should always be preferred.
   - You need an GPU memory of ~5-6GB for testing and ~8GB for training.
+- Added support for hole filling and largest CCA post processing
 ## TO-DO

 - Give example of skull stripping dataset
 - In inference, rename ```model_dir``` to ```results_dir``` for clarity in the configuration and script(s)
-- Add CCA for post-processing
 - Test on CPU
 - Move all dependencies to ```setup.py``` for consistency
 - Put option to write logs to specific files in output directory